 Normal Exceptions continues Museo Jumex’s year-long series of exhibitions highlighting works from the renowned Colección Jumex, one of the leading collections of Mexican art, and one of the most significant private collections of contemporary art in Latin America.

 Artists: Abraham Cruzvillegas, Ale de la Puente, Ana Segovia, Chantal Peñalosa, Circe Irasema, Damián Ontiveros Ramírez, Damián Ortega, Daniel Guzmán, Daniela Rossell, Diego Pérez García, Eduardo Abaroa, El Chino, Elisa Pinto, Francis Alÿs, G.T.
-Pellizzi, Gabriel Kuri, Gabriel Orozco, Ilán Lieberman, Iñaki Bonillas, Jorge Méndez Blake, Jorge Satorre, José Dávila, Julieta Aguinaco, Lake Verea, Laureana Toledo, Leo Marz, Lorena Ancona, Marcelino Barsi, Mario García Torres, Melanie Smith, Miguel Calderón, Miguel Fernández de Castro, Pedro Reyes, Pia Camil, Raúl Ortega Ayala, Santiago Sierra, Stefan Brüggemann, Tania Candiani, Tania Pérez Córdova, Tania Ximena y Yóllotl Alvarado, Tercerunquinto, Teresa Margolles, Ximena Garrido-Lecca, Virginia Colwell, Yoshua Okón and Zhivago Duncan.
+Pellizzi, Gabriel Kuri, Gabriel Orozco, Ilán Lieberman, Iñaki Bonillas, Jorge Méndez Blake, Jorge Satorre, José Dávila, Julieta Aguinaco, Lake Verea, Laureana Toledo, Leo Marz, Lorena Ancona, Marcelino Barsi, Mario García Torres, Melanie Smith, Miguel Calderón, Miguel Fernández de Castro, Pedro Reyes, Pia Camil, Raúl Ortega Ayala, Stefan Brüggemann, Tania Candiani, Tania Pérez Córdova, Tania Ximena y Yóllotl Alvarado, Tercerunquinto, Teresa Margolles, Ximena Garrido-Lecca, Virginia Colwell, Yoshua Okón and Zhivago Duncan.